KelvCodes/KelvCodes/README.md

 🌱 I’m currently learning the intricacies of **React** and **Node.js** to expand my skillset and build dynamic, user-centric applications.
 💞️ I’m looking always to collaborate on open-source projects that push the boundaries of web development and foster a collaborative community.
 📫 Reach me on email at onlykelvin06@gmail.com
 😄 Pronouns: he/him
-⚡ Fun fact: I once built a fully functional website in a single weekend, just for fun!
+⚡ Fun fact: I once built a fully functional website in a single weekend, just for fun!😂

 <!---
 KelvCodes/KelvCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.